 Although it boasts a number of extra features, italki is best known for being a massive online directory of language tutors.
 The high number of tutors on the platform is likely its biggest strength: finding a tutor that fits your budget, scheduling constraints, and teaching style is almost always possible with italki.

 Many learners also use the app to find language exchange partners.
 While there’s no dedicated portion of the app for this, it’s easy to message other users, and many people write posts looking for interested language partners.
 Using the app this way is completely free. italki review.
+Right now get a $10 credit with your first purchase.

 Both of these apps are mostly free to use and excel at connecting language learners from all over the world to facilitate language exchange.